A perfect way to thicken soups and desserts, and the essential ingredient for whipped cream: heavy cream.

 Freezing heavy cream isn’t complicated – you just need to know which option to pick.
 Here’s a rundown of what you need to know:

-- Got a lot of heavy cream and use a whole carton up within a few days?
+- Do you have a lot of heavy cream and use a whole carton up within a few days?
 Feel free to freeze your heavy cream straight in the carton.

 - If you don’t have much freezer space or don’t use a lot of heavy cream at a time, flash freeze in portion-sized chunks.
 Hint: use an ice cube or cupcake tray.